AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-watermark.md

 ---
 description: Watermark selector.
 Specifies the catalog Id of the catalog record to be used as a watermark image or template.
-seo-description: Watermark selector.
-Specifies the catalog Id of the catalog record to be used as a watermark image or template.
-seo-title: Watermark
 solution: Experience Manager
 title: Watermark
-uuid: 18add7ab-0797-4ab3-a7e8-05c745abe605
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---